meero-com/hmb-proxy/README.md

 Alternatively, the repository contains a [`./e2e`](./e2e) script to manually simulate a backend service.

+> This project is not Production-ready as of now.
+Feel free to use it, give your feedback and to help us improve it !

 ## Build

 This project supports packaging through container images.